-- 1. Ensure all evidence is stored and logged - 2.
-Refer to the acceptable use and staffing policy that was signed by the staff member, and apply disciplinary procedure. - 3.
-Notify management committee. - 4.
+- 1. Ensure all evidence is stored and logged. - 2.
+Refer to the Acceptable Use and Staffing Policy that was signed by the staff member and apply disciplinary procedure. - 3.
+Notify the Local Governing Body. - 4.
 Inform Octavo IT and ensure the site is filtered if need be. - 5.
-In an extreme case where the material is of an illegal nature: - a.
-Contact the local police, HR and LADO and follow their advice.
+In an extreme case where the material is of an illegal nature: - Contact the local police, HR and LADO and follow their advice.